tordans/berlin-bikenetwork-monitoring/README.md

 ## Develpment

 This Projects uses AstroJS with interactive React Components.
 The Maps are build using ReactMapGl.
 The styling is done using Tailwind CSS.
 State is stored in the URL with nanostores.

+## Data update

+- Map data: pmtiles are using the static data system from https://github.com/FixMyBerlin/atlas-app/ which provides us with a pmtile URL
+- Numbers need to be updated in [Map/FilterStatus.tsx](.src/components/Map/FilterStatus.tsx)